som-snytt/psp-std/README.md

 Also, the bikeshed is covered in a large tarp.
 Renovations are postponed until further notice.
 I already know you don't like the name "mk_s" and want to fiddle with things.
 Have patience, you'll get your chance.

-Current [test results](https://travis-ci.org/paulp/psp-view) can be found at travis CI.

 Explanation of test output, reformatted to reduce width: